Questions and Answers for Third Parties

 - Have your financial agent open a separate bank account for the campaign.
 (It is best to do this before spending any money but is not necessary until you reach the $500 registration threshold.)

 - Transfer funds from your group's general account into the campaign account to pay for regulated activities.

-- Make sure your expenses targeting candidates in a given electoral district do not exceed the local limit of $4,506.
+- Make sure your expenses targeting candidates in a given electoral district do not exceed the local limit.

 - Within four months after election day, submit the financial report called Third Party's Electoral Campaign Return.
 If your activities were self-funded, you only need to fill out:

 - Part 1—Third party's information and declaration

 - Part 2d, line 8—Amount of third party's resources used

 - Part 3b—A list of your activities with dates, locations and expenses